Scalable Deep Reinforcement Learning for Routing and Spectrum Access in Physical Layer: Routing in Ad-hoc Wireless Network

 Consider a wireless ad-hoc network supporting $F$ data flows, each with a fixed source and a fixed destination node, and routed through multiple hops over a subset of $N$ intermediary relay nodes in the network.
 We assume that there are $B$ available frequency bands each of bandwidth $W$ Hz, and each hop uses one of the $B$ frequency bands for signal transmission and reception.
 We use $\mathcal{F}$ to denote the set of data flows; $\mathcal{S}$ and $\mathcal{T}$ to denote the set of sources and destinations, respectively; $\mathcal{N}$ to denote the set of relay nodes; and $\mathcal{B}$ to denote the set of available frequency bands, with $|\mathcal{F}|=F$, $|\mathcal{N}|=N$, and $|\mathcal{B}|=B$.

-To utilize reinforcement learning, the environment around each node needs to be stationary.
-To this end, we characterize the ad-hoc network through a node density distribution function.
-Specifically, we assume the density of neighboring nodes is uniform locally across a sub-region.
+We assume that the environment around each node follows some statistical distribution.
+To this end, we characterize the ad-hoc network through a node density distribution function, and assume some local density of the neighboring nodes across each sub-region.
+Throughout this paper, during routing in a given network topology, the locations of the nodes are assumed to be fixed.
+Routing in the presence of mobility would be a much more challenging problem.